-When we come to the New Testament we can see what the Lord Jesus meant when He made this tremendous statement:

-And whoever falls on this stone will be broken; but on whomever it falls, it will grind him to powder.
-(Matthew 21:44)
+When we come to the New Testament, we can see what the Lord Jesus meant when He made the tremendous statement, "And whoever falls on this stone will be broken; but on whomever it falls, it will grind him to powder" (Matthew 21:44).
 Christ is that stone, that Rock.
 There is coming a day when the stone cut out without hands will fall on this earth.
-Today you and I can fall on this Rock, and those who fall on it will be saved.
-But if you wait, it will fall on you and you will be crushed.
+Today you and I can fall on this Rock and be saved.
+But if you wait, it will fall on you, and you will be crushed.

-A little Scottish woman got up in a testimony meeting and gave this as her testimony: "You know, sometimes I tremble on the rock, but the rock never trembles under me."
+A woman once got up in a testimony meeting and gave this as her testimony: "You know, sometimes I tremble on the Rock, but the Rock never trembles under me."
 Are you on this Rock?
 Whoever falls on this Rock shall be saved.
-This is what Paul meant when he said,
+This is what Paul meant when he said.

-For no other foundation can anyone lay than that which is laid, which is Jesus Christ.
-(1 Corinthians 3:11)
+For no other foundation can anyone lay than that which is laid, which is Jesus Christ. -1 Corinthians 3:11